strimzi/strimzi.github.io/_posts/2025-06-12-strimzicon2025-roundup.md

 * 11 speakers from 5 organizations
 * Over 4 hours of content

-This year's content explored new Strimzi components, tips for running in production, integrations with other open source projects, and even a look into what could be coming in the future.
+This year's content explored new Strimzi components, tips for running in production, integrations with other open source projects, and a look ahead at what's coming next for the project.
 In the breaks between sessions attendees connected and shared their own experiences with Strimzi.

-A massive thank you to everyone who joined us live on the day, and of course our wonderful speakers, the program committee who built the schedule, and of course [CNCF](https://www.cncf.io/) who hosted the event.
+A massive thank you to everyone who joined us live on the day, our wonderful speakers, the program committee who built the schedule, and to [CNCF](https://www.cncf.io/) for hosting the event.

 ### Session Recordings and Slides

-Similar to last year, we have uploaded all the session recordings to the [Strimzi YouTube channel](https://youtube.com/playlist?list=PLpI4X8PMthYemH5ffnnOFLRhKpJiY1oAn&feature=shared).
+All the session recordings are now available on the [Strimzi YouTube channel](https://youtube.com/playlist?list=PLpI4X8PMthYd-rxC90Her68tgRhIFbTAQ&feature=shared).
 To help you choose which one to watch first, here's an introduction to each session, as well as links to the recording and slides.

 ##### Keynote ([Recording][keynote-pres]/[Slides][keynote-slides])